-Cyber security company, RSA Security has their own unique way of working on their enablement of channel partners and manoeuvring of channel strategies.
-The company which is 96 per cent driven by channel is however gearing up around getting all its resources aligned to work on what is most important to the company.
-Kartik Shahani, Director Channel, APJ, RSA shares how RSA is going around its channel ecosystem and its focus for the approaching year.
+Cybersecurity company, RSA Security has its own unique way of working on enablement of channel partners and manoeuvring of channel strategies.
+The company, which is 96 per cent driven by channel, is however gearing up to getting all its resources aligned to work on what is most important to it.

-With the new initiatives now in the kitty, things started falling in line for RSA’s channel endeavours.
-The first thing the company did was to focus on budget allocation region wise to ensure that every region is amply backed up to carry on their channel activities throughout the year.
+With the new initiatives now in place, things have been falling in line for RSA’s channel endeavours.
+The first thing the company did was to focus on region-wise budget allocation to ensure that every region is amply backed up to carry on their channel activities throughout the year.

-The second thing was to properly comprehend the various aspects of channel enablement such as which partner should be enabled; how many of them should be enabled; and who will enable them.
-“So we said we want to have a programmatic method of doing it so that it does not become ad hoc.
-We look at how many partners we need.
-Which are the partners who are going to do what technologies and does it align with them?
-Do they have commitment in doing that business with us, and then we go and train those partners to the best extent that we can and the marketing dollars can be used for enablement, pipeline generation and customer awareness.
-This whole thing comes together when you look at it in an integrated manner.
-And that is what we did all of last year.
-I started implementing it this year,” informs Shahani.
+“Here, we wanted to have a programmatic method of doing it, so that it does not become ad hoc.
+We look at how many partners we need, which are the partners who are going to do which technologies, and does it align with them?
+We also consider their commitment in doing that business with us, and then we train those partners to the best extent that we can and the marketing dollars can be used for enablement, pipeline generation and customer awareness.
+This whole exercise comes together in an integrated manner.
+And that is what we did all of last year,” informs Shahani.

-There are also RSA ‘tiering program’, which is for the Gold partners, Titanium partners and Platinum partners, with differing benefits for each.
+There is also an RSA Tiering Program, which is for the Gold, Titanium and Platinum partners, with differing benefits for each.
 “The Gold partners have a standard set of benefits and we enhance them by giving them specialised accreditation training.
-We do marketing programs through those partners to give them more access to customers.
-There is a deal registration (DR) program and that is very unique, that has been very good and helpful for Asia Pacific and Japan as a region.
-Here, when a partner registers a deal with us, we will work with them, and he gets all the benefits in driving that deal.
-No one else will get all those benefits that he gets, first of all, an account is locked in with him.
-The special discounts go to him and then the DR discount, which is over and above it,” explains Shahani.
+We conduct marketing programs for those partners to give them more access to customers.
+There is a unique deal registration (DR) program which has been helpful for the Asia Pacific and Japan region.
+Under this program, when a partner registers a deal with us, we work with them, and he gets all the benefits of driving that deal.
+An account is locked-in with the partner.
+The special discount and the DR discount is transferred to the partner,” explains Shahani.

-RSA Security with the backing from Dell Technologies is positioned well in the market, providing technology, consistency and continuity with customers.
-For the partners, it is a major benefit as they are backed by a company, which is stable, is investing in technology, is top of the line in terms of the technologies, and this makes their customers feel confident as well.
+RSA Security, with the backing from Dell Technologies, is positioned well in the market, providing technology, consistency and continuity with customers.
+For partners, it is a major benefit as they are backed by a company, which is stable, invests in technology and makes their customers feel confident.

-The company is also very strong when it comes to enablement.
-“RSA Archer, our auto line of product is the one that requires the most amount of skill.
-And that’s not because of the complexity of the product, it is because compliance needs a lot of knowledge and that knowledge base and enablement takes a while to be absorbed and should be of a certain level,” claims Shahani.
+The company is also strong in the area of enablement.
+“RSA Archer, our auto line of product, requires the most amount of skills.
+And that’s not because of the complexity of the product, it is because compliance needs a lot of knowledge base and enablement, which takes a while to be absorbed and should be of a certain level,” claims Shahani.

-“The next product is Net Witness.
-This has the whole aspect of intelligent threat analysis.
-So when it is put into a sock, and all the information starts flowing into this product, it starts analysing.
-It does things like user behaviour analysis and several other analysis,” he adds.
+“Our another product, Net Witness, features the whole aspect of intelligent threat analysis.
+When it is put into a SOC, and all the information starts flowing into this product, which then starts analysing.
+It does tasks like user behaviour analysis and several other types of analysis,” he adds.

-Next year, the company’s focus is around how much more the channels can put together, in terms of incremental business and further wants to recognise it and be able to report in its system.
-“We are trying to figure out a methodology to gauge how much is done by our direct business and to what extent business is done by our channel partners.
-If we can recognise that, then obviously we can make higher investments in that space,” he stresses.
+In 2020, the company’s focus is around the number of partners that can bring incremental business.
+“We are trying to figure out a methodology to gauge the amount of our direct business, vis-a-vis the business done by our channel partners.
+If we can recognise this, we can make higher investments in the channel space,” he stresses.

-According to Shahani, what they want to do for the coming year is all around focused partner enablement, net new logos that bring in incremental business and the leverage that can be garnered from the channel.
-“We are building an entire landscape, carving out spaces within our coverage model to say, here’s where the partners will operate, here’s what they will bring, here’s what we will recognise.
-And that gives us as a company, a complete clarity of what we are getting by having direct sales force to go and meet customers and have our channels do it.
-And once we get that picture, then all our programs become much easier and better to manage,” concludes Shahani.
+“We are building an entire landscape, carving out spaces within our coverage model to determine where the partners will operate, what they will bring and what we will recognise.
+This gives us a complete clarity of what we are getting by having direct sales force to meet customers and have our channels do it as well.
+Once we get that picture, then all our programs become much easier and better to manage,” concludes Shahani.